UNAM-FESAc/Bsc_Prgrmmng_C/README.md

 ## 4. Activities <a name="activities"></a>

-We extend the invitation to the seminar:
+We extend the invitation to...:

 ![width='40%'](figs/QuantaCalaverita.png)
 **Figure 1**: Quanta Calaverita 2019.